opengisch/QField-docs/documentation/reference/qfieldcloud/self_hosted/index.en.md

 # QFieldCloud Self-Hosting

 !!! note
-    Most of this documentation describes QFieldCloud as offered at [app.qfield.cloud](https://app.qfield.cloud).
-That hosted service runs on the same open-source backend, but adds a polished web frontend and account, subscription, and payment management for the hosted offering.
-The hosted service helps fund ongoing development of QField and QFieldCloud.
+    Most of this documentation site describes QFieldCloud as offered at [app.qfield.cloud](https://app.qfield.cloud).
+That hosted service runs on the same open-source backend, but adds a polished web frontend as well as account, subscription, and payment management for the hosted offering.
+Revenues from the hosted service helps fund ongoing development of QField and QFieldCloud.

 The full QFieldCloud backend is open source and production-ready.
 You can self-host it and get everything needed to work with QField.
 QFieldCloud also exposes a complete REST API, so you can build your own frontend or integrate it into existing systems.
 Contributions are welcome via the [contributor guide](https://github.com/opengisch/QFieldCloud#collaboration).